Florida Homeschooling Laws and requirements

-Compulsory attendance – Between 6 and 16 years of age by February 1.
+Compulsory attendance in Florida Homeschooling Laws – Between 6 and 16 years of age by February 1.

 Parental education requirement? – No